invtfl-yuvraj/swiftpay/README.md

 SwiftPay is a web application designed to provide lightning-fast payments with ironclad security.
 This project includes a responsive and visually appealing user interface built with HTML and styled using Tailwind CSS.
 The hero section features animations to enhance the user experience.

 ## Preview
-You can see a live preview here : [updated soon...]
+You can see a live preview here : https://swiftpay-landing-page.vercel.app/

 ## Features